-Professional Standards and Accreditation are supervised by Sergeant Patricia Stanton.
-Sergeant Stanton is responsible for all matters related to policy compliance by members of the department.
+The accreditation process is managed by Accreditation Manager Patrick Brown.
+He is responsible for all matters related to policy compliance by members of the department.
 He is also responsible for all accreditation mandates.

 Who may register a complaint?

 A complaint may be made by any person against any member of the Department.
 Complaints must be made in person or through the Citizen Complaint Form which is available by calling the Professional Standards Unit at 813.506.6500.
 Anonymous complaints will be handled at the discretion of the Chief of Police.
 A complaint may be submitted to any member of the Police Department.
 Every complaint, regardless of its nature, is investigated.

 Complaint Procedures: After receiving a complaint it will be assigned for investigation.
 Whenever possible, minor breaches of rules and regulations may be investigated by the employee’s immediate supervisor or assigned to the division commander of the accused employee’s division.
 All other complaints will be forwarded to the Professional Standards Unit.